 The upper portion of the blade projects up through the table, surrounded by an insert called the throat plate.
-The height of the blade is set with a handwheel and locked with a handle, both on the front of the cabinet.
+The height of the blade is set with a handwheel on the front of the cabinet.
 To accommodate wide panels, the tabletop has extensions on each side.
 Detailed instructions are provided in the Operation section of this manual for the basic cuts: cross cuts, miter cuts, bevel cuts, and compound cuts.